Bringing Forth a Wrongful Death Action in Virginia

 The loss of a loved one is never easy to endure.
 Unfortunately, this feeling can be even worse when the death is caused by a negligent action or someone else’s recklessness.
 In legal terms, this event is called a wrongful death.
 Virginia’s wrongful death statutes are detailed in Virginia Code Sections 8.01-50 et. seq.
 This states that whenever someone’s death is the result of a wrongful act, neglect, or default of another party, there are certain damages that may be recoverable by the surviving family members.
 The statutes also outline who can bring forth a wrongful death action and what damages may be recovered.

-Under Virginia Code Section 8.01-52, there are a list of damages that may be recoverable by the surviving family members of the decedent in a wrongful death action.
+Under Virginia Code Section 8.01-52, there is a list of damages that may be recoverable by the surviving family members of the decedent in a wrongful death action.
 These damages may be awarded through jury verdict or in settlement with the negligent party.
 The jury or court may award damages as they see fit for the circumstances, relying on various considerations such as the age of the decedent, surviving family members, and lost income earning potential.

 Some of the recoverable damages may include: